 Specialities: Parasitology, Tropical & Infectious Diseases

 Consultant Parasitologist since 1985, Honorary Professor at the London School of Hygiene & Tropical Medicine since 2002.
 Director of the Health Protection Agency (HPA) Malaria Reference Laboratory and the HPA Parasite Reference Laboratory.
 Peter Chiodini trained in Zoology at King’s College London and Parasitology at the Wellcome Research Laboratories, before undergoing specialist training in Communicable Diseases in Birmingham.
 He is Consultant Parasitologist at the Hospital for Tropical Diseases, Honorary Professor at the London School of Hygiene & Tropical Medicine and Director of the Health Protection Agency Malaria Reference Laboratory and the HPA Parasitology Reference Laboratory.
+Purchase dissertation online from our research workers and you'll secure the very best internet rates.
+Our rates are updated occasionally to make sure our customers get a competitive advantage.
+Seasonal and intermittent concessions could be availed based on the time of this year.
+The discounts dispensed are over and beyond getting the most competitive prices in the marketplace.
+Students are educated to administer exact directions for every one of the dissertations.
+Write on Deadline specialists won't be able to execute some aims and objectives to get a dissertation that has yet to be fully disclosed.
 Professor Chiodini organises the UK National External Quality Assessment Scheme for Parasitology, is a member of the HPA Advisory Committee on Malaria Prevention in Travellers and advises the National Blood Service on the prevention of transfusion-transmitted parasitic infections.
 Prof Chiodini’s research programme and publications focus on malaria and diagnostic methods for parasitic infections.
 He has many publications on malaria, schistosomiasis, hydatid and new diagnostic methods for the diagnosis of parasitic infections

 Dr. Eli Schwartz, MD DTMH